About Us

 The Quiltmaker Café is an official member of the national organization, One World Everybody Eats

 In 2003, One World Everybody Eats began as a simple offering in a small café in Salt Lake City, UT.
-Owner Denise Cerreta noticed her patrons were struggling to make ends meet, and in what she describes as her ‘field of dreams’ experience, she decided to begin letting them pay what they could for their meals.
+Owner Denise Cerreta noticed her patrons were struggling to make ends meet, and in what she describes as her ‘field of dreams’ experience, she decided to begin letting them donate what they could for their meals.
 She realized that one in six Americans—50 million people—are food insecure, meaning families and individuals are accessing emergency food pantries, even scavenging or stealing, to meet their nutrition needs.
-To address this issue, OWEE supports a model of pay-what-you-can Community Cafés that helps communities alleviate hunger at the local level.
+To address this issue, OWEE supports a model of donation supported Community Cafés that helps communities alleviate hunger at the local level.
 Since its inception, cafés around the world have implemented the OWEE business model, including Panera Bread and the Jon Bon Jovi Soul Foundation for which Cerreta provided café opening guidance.
 Dozens of cafés are currently in development.
 Collectively, OWEE cafés have served almost 2 million meals, 30 percent of which are served to people of less means.
 Under OWEE’s business platform, each café is committed to serving appealing, nutritious, locally sourced meals with dignity to everyone while ultimately, changing communities and their perspective on hunger.

 Visit OWEE for more info